aigatech/AppliedResearchOAfa2025/submissions/Anvita_Kallam/README.md

 # 💡📝📖 Flashcard Generator 📖📝💡

 With the rise of short-form content, knowledge aquisition is more difficult than ever 😭.
-With this program 🤩, any chunk of text can be condensed into just 3 simple flashcards that capture the crux of the information.
+With this program 🤩, any chunk of text can be condensed into just 3 simple flashcards 🌩️ that capture the crux of the information 📓.

-And...since doomscrolling is so visually engaging 👀, the program (by choice) will generate a matching doodle 🖌️ for each flashcard to help you retain the info even better!
+And...since doomscrolling is so visually engaging 👀, the program (by choice) will generate a matching doodle 🖌️ for each flashcard to help you retain the info even better 🤓!

 ## Features ✨